Student Records Policy

 Exceptions include the following within the limits of the need to know:

-- college officials including contractors, consultants, volunteers, and other parties to whom the college has outsourced institutional services or functions
+- HCC officials, according to the procedures of records, registration, and veterans' affairs (RRVA) and at the discretion of the custodian of records.
+HCC officials include contractors, consultants, volunteers, and other parties to whom the college has outsourced institutional services or functions;

-- victims of an alleged perpetrator of a crime of violence or non-forcible sex offense
+- victims of an alleged perpetrator of a crime of violence or a non-forcible sex offense; this disclosure may only include the final results of the disciplinary proceeding with respect to the alleged crime or offense, regardless of the finding;

-- to the general public, the final results of disciplinary proceedings, if the student is an alleged perpetrator of a crime of violence or non-forcible sex offense in a violation of HCC’s code of conduct
+- the general public; this disclosure includes the final results of a disciplinary proceeding if the college determines the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and the student has committed a violation of the college’s rules or policies with respect to the allegation made against the person;

 Students may also designate third parties who may request student record information.
 These permissions are maintained in the student information system and remain valid until the student requests in writing that the permission be terminated.
 Third party access to request information does not include the ability to request amendments to the student's record; therefore, third parties may not conduct business with the college on behalf of the student.

-DIRECTORY INFORMATION–FERPA allows the release of student directory information.
-Directory information includes names, addresses, photographs, e-mail addresses, phone numbers, high school attended, program of study, enrollment dates, degrees, honors, and awards or lack thereof, participation in officially recognized college activities or sports, and HCC athletes’ weight and height.
-However, the college generally releases only the following directory information: students’ names, enrollment dates, earned degrees, honors and awards, or lack thereof.
+DIRECTORY INFORMATION–FERPA allows the release of student directory information unless the student opts out of the disclosure.
+Directory information includes names; photographs; high school attended; program of study; enrollment dates; degrees, honors, and awards if any; participation in officially recognized college activities or sports; and HCC athletes’ weight and height.
 Directory information may be withheld.
-Students may request their directory information be withheld by submitting a written request to the office of records, registration and veterans' affairs (RRVA).
-The college honors such requests until revoked in writing.
+Students may request their directory information be withheld by submitting a written request to RRVA.
+The request to opt out of directory information must be submitted with the refund period of the term.
+The college honors these requests until the student requests in writing that the request to withhold be terminated.

 ACCURACY OF RECORDS–Students must notify RRVA in writing of record changes involving name, address, telephone numbers, e-mail addresses, or social security numbers.
 Currently enrolled international citizens should inform the office of admissions and advising of immigration status changes.
 Students who are no longer enrolled at the college should still officially change their address and other contact information with RRVA.
 The office of admissions and advising must also be notified in writing about area of study changes; students must obtain an advisor’s signature as part of this process.
 Change of Information and Change of Area of Study forms are available online at www.howardcc.edu/admissions under "Important Forms" or at howardcc.edu/rrvaforms.